AdobeDocs/stock-api-docs/src/pages/api/12-licensing-reference.md

 | https://stock.adobe.io/Rest/Libraries/1/Member/Profile        | GET                                                    |
 | https://stock.adobe.io/Rest/Libraries/1/Member/LicenseHistory | GET                                                    |

+#### Description of endpoints

 *   **Content/Info.** Requests licensing information about a specific asset for a specific user or enterprise organization.
 *   **Content/License.** Requests a license for an asset.
 *   **Member/Profile.** Asks for the licensing capabilities for a specific user or organization.
 Call this before requesting an asset license so that you can display the user's existing quota or direct the user to the Adobe Stock site to purchase a plan or asset.
 This API returns the user's available purchase quota and information that you can use to present licensing options to the user when the user next requests an asset purchase.
 Depending on the user's quota and plan the following cases can occur:
     *   *User has enough quota to license the next asset.* Display the returned message, which shows the user's current quota before purchasing.
     *   *User doesn't have enough quota but can handle overage* (they have a saved purchase method on file).
 Display the returned message, which includes the price and asks the user to license the asset with overage.
     *   *User doesn't have quota and there is no overage plan.* Display the returned message, which indicates that the user will be redirect to the [Adobe Stock site](https://stock.adobe.com/) to review plans.
 *   **Member/LicenseHistory.** Requests a list of licenses and download URLs for every previously licensed asset.
 This is covered in the next section, [License history reference](13-license-history.md).

 ### Authentication